 And this balance of reality v. fantasy is something I feel is important to touch on as I begin my business, and something I expand upon a lot in the YouTube vlog on the topic

 This press trip and its images can be misleading.
-The reality is that a majority of travel bloggers do not make it to the big time where they’re making millions every month and their own conferences, etc.
+The reality is that a majority of travel bloggers and influencers do not make it to the big time where they’re making millions every month and running their own conferences, etc.

 Sorry if I just killed Santa for you.